athan-dial/athan-dial.github.io/pages/about.md

 <br>
 I have extensive hands-on expertise with a wide range of high dimensional healthcare data, including: **clinical trials**, **bioinformatics** (microarray, NGS), **biomedical** (clinical & microscopic imaging data), and **athletic performance** - making me a unique asset for health data science teams. <br>
 <br>
-My experience and tech toolkit are constantly growing - see below for more about me, or check out my projects page for some of the personal projects I've enjoyed working on.
+My experience and tech toolkit are constantly growing - see below for more about me, or check out my projects page (*in development*) for some of the personal projects I've enjoyed working on.
 Enjoy! <br>
 <br>
 -AD